cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 Metrics Service.

 In addition to the default *CDAP Log Pipeline*, you can specify :ref:`custom log pipelines
-<logging-monitoring-custom-log-pipelines>` that are run by the Log Saver Service and
+<logging-monitoring-custom-log-pipelines>` that are run by the log saver service and
 perform custom actions.

-The :ref:`cdap-site.xml <appendix-cdap-site.xml>` file has properties that control the writing of logs to Kafka, the CDAP Log Saver Service, the CDAP log pipeline, and any :ref:`custom log pipelines <logging-monitoring-custom-log-pipelines>` that have been defined.
+The :ref:`cdap-site.xml <appendix-cdap-site.xml>` file has properties that control the writing of logs to Kafka, the log saver service, the CDAP log pipeline, and any :ref:`custom log pipelines <logging-monitoring-custom-log-pipelines>` that have been defined.

 .. _logging-monitoring-writing-logs-to-kafka: